shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “You got this, Muddy!”

 “Be back in an ersie!”
 She ran out.

+[chat gpt: have ersie give thoughts about muddy doing census]

 Ersatzica turned her attention to the bracers.
 They had a leather strap in them that she could very easily adjust.